-Students in the fifth and sixth grades are usually between the ages of 10 and 12 and there is enormous diversity in these children.
-Not only do most students with female sex organs enter puberty about two years earlier than those with male sex organs, but individual rates of growth vary widely as well.
+Boys and girls in the fifth and sixth grades are usually between the ages of 10 and 12 and there is enormous diversity in these children.
+Not only do most girls enter puberty about two years earlier than most boys but individual rates of growth vary widely as well.
 The timing of development at puberty is influenced by heredity, nutrition throughout childhood, and physical activity levels.